 Sweet Home High School is a comprehensive school serving approximately 700 students in grades 9 through 12.
-There are 38 teachers, two counselors, three administrators, a career center supervisor and a swimming pool supervisor working with the students, as well as classroom assistants, custodians, secretaries, and food service personnel.
+There are 41 teachers, 3 counselors, 3 administrators, a student success center supervisor and a swimming pool supervisor working with the students, as well as classroom assistants, custodians, secretaries, and food service personnel.

 Sweet Home High School prides itself on maintaining a wide variety of offerings for our students.
 These include auto, metal, and wood shops, art, both vocal and instrumental music, family and consumer studies, business and Spanish, as well as all the core subjects.
 SHHS offers advanced and college credit classes as well.
 Students may take AP classes in government, U.S. History, and English.
 We also offer many classes in connection with LBCC’s College Now program where students take classes here and get credit from LBCC as well.

 Students at SHHS can also participate in a number of co-curricular activities while here.
 We have 13 different sports: Baseball, Softball, Football, Basketball, Volleyball, Cheer, Soccer, Golf, Track, Cross Country, Dance, and Swimming.
 We also have many clubs: Josai, Equestrian Club, Book Club, Art Club, Forestry Club, student government and Key Club.
 The faculty and staff at Sweet Home High School work hard to provide our students with activities and opportunities in which to be involved and have a good experience while in high school.

 Colors – Green and Gold

 Sweet Home Junior High, built in 1962, is the only junior high school in the Sweet Home School District.
 Each year we serve nearly 400 seventh and eighth grade students throughout the District.
 Beginning in the Fall of 2018, the Junior High will undergo structural renovations to improve school security and technology improvements to develop 21st century skills.